CanonicalLtd/maas-docs/src/en/installconfig-gui.md

 convention and easy to remember.
 The command will prompt for a password to assign to the new user.

-You can run this command again for any further administrator accounts you may wish to create, but you need at least one.
+Additional administrator accounts can be created from the [web UI](installconfig-account.html), or by running the above command again, but you will always need at least one account.

 ## Log in on the server